manojs27/YuluPlaces/README.md

+Note :
-Note : Screen Shots are available in the Screenshot folder.
+1. apk is available in the Repository by name app-debug.apk 2.Screen Shots are available in the Screenshot folder.